 In this interview, a fixed set of questions are asked and a scoring system evaluates the points scored.
 This type of interview negates the scope of personal bias of the interviewer.

 This is for an employee of the company seeking a higher position for career enhancement purpose.

-Eg: Interviews in mid-level posts.
+Example: Interviews in mid-level posts.

-4. Counseling interview:
+4. Counselling interview:

-Eg: Interviews in big organizations
+Example: Interviews in big organizations

 5. Disciplinary interview: